syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ![](SfListView_images/SfListView-LoadMoreAutomaticallyUpDirection.png)

-### Load More Items Manually from Up Direction
+### Load more items manually from up direction

-SfListView allows you to load more items when tapping button loaded in the [HeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HeaderTemplate.html) when reaching reaching top of the list and show the busy indicator until the items are added into the collection.
+The SfListView allows loading more items when tapping the button loaded in the [HeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HeaderTemplate.html) when reaching top of the list and shows the busy indicator till the items are added into the collection.

 {% tabs %}
 {% highlight xaml %}